StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 If you choose AWS S3 as your storage system, take one of the following actions:

-- To choose instance profile as the credential method for accessing AWS S3, configure `StorageCredentialParams` as follows:
+- To choose the instance profile-based authentication method, configure `StorageCredentialParams` as follows:

   ```SQL
   "aws.s3.use_instance_profile" = "true",
   "aws.s3.region" = "<aws_s3_region>"
   ```

-- To choose assumed role as the credential method for accessing AWS S3, configure `StorageCredentialParams` as follows:
+- To choose the assumed role-based authentication method, configure `StorageCredentialParams` as follows:

   ```SQL
   "aws.s3.use_instance_profile" = "true",